Melbourne Opera

-Melbourne Opera was founded in 2002 as a charitable not-for-profit company dedicated to producing opera and associated art forms in Melbourne, Victoria.
+Melbourne Opera was founded in 2002 as a charitable not-for-profit company dedicated to producing opera and associated art forms in Melbourne, Australia.
 With philanthropic assistance it has also toured to outer-suburban and regional Victorian theatres, as well as to Canberra and Hobart interstate.
-Despite receiving no government funding since its foundation, the company mounts between three to five main stage productions each year.
+Despite receiving no government funding since its foundation, the company mounts between three and five main stage productions each year.
 Its principal rehearsal and performance home is the Athenaeum Theatre.

-Melbourne Opera is the business and trading name of South East Regional Touring Opera Ltd. The corporate name was changed on 1 June 2007 to reflect the Company's much expanded geographical scope.
+Melbourne Opera is the business and trading name of South East Regional Touring Opera Ltd. The corporate name was changed on 1 June 2007 to reflect the company's much expanded geographical scope.

 History

 Melbourne Opera's inaugural season consisted of La traviata directed by Blair Edgar, a new production of Bizet's The Pearl Fishers using Bizet's restored 1863 score, and Mozart's The Magic Flute, directed by Caroline Stacey.
-A proposed merger with Melbourne City Opera, in 2005, did not proceed.
+A proposed merger with Melbourne City Opera in 2005 did not proceed.
 In 2006 the company's first large scale tour commenced with a production of Don Giovanni travelling to Ballarat, Benalla, Frankston, Geelong, Hobart, Plenty Ranges, Sale, Warrnambool, and the Theatre Royal, Hobart.
 From 2010 to 2018 the company partnered with Monash University to bring performances to its Clayton Campus.
 In 2017 Melbourne Opera established the Richard Divall Emerging Artists Programme.

+Bendigo Ring

 In 2020 the company announced that it was embarking on a four-year project to perform Wagner's Der Ring des Nibelungen, commencing with Das Rheingold.
 This production was postponed due to the global outbreak of COVID-19 and was premiered in early 2021.
-It was the first independent production of Der Ring des Nibelungen to be staged Australia in over 100 years.
+Die Walküre, the second in the four Ring operas was premiered in 2022.
+Both Das Rheingold and Die Walküre were performed in Melbourne and in Bendigo, the regional Victorian city where the full Ring Cycle would eventually be performed.
+The third Ring opera, Siegfried, was first given a concert performance in Melbourne in 2022.
+The company presented three full Ring Cycles in Bendigo at the Ulumbarra Theatre in 2023, with Siegfried receiving its staged premiere, followed by the company's premiere of Götterdämmerung.
+It was the first independent production of Der Ring des Nibelungen to be staged in Australia in over 100 years, critically acclaimed and attracting audiences from Melbourne, interstate and from overseas.
+The cast included: Warwick Fyfe as Wotan, Sarah Sweeting and Dimity Shepherd as Fricka, Antoinette Halloran and Zara Barrett as Brünnhilde, Simon Meadows as Alberich, James Egglestone as Loge and Siegmund, Lee Abrahmsen as Freia, Steven Gallop as Fafner, Robert Macfarlane (tenor) as Mime, and Deborah Humble as Erda.

 Productions

+Productions of Melbourne Opera have included: